-Fourteen young (5 men and 9 women, mean age 25.4 ± 5.9 SD) and 10 older adults (7 men and 3 women, mean age 67.6 ± 3.2) participated in the study.
+Fourteen young (five men and nine women, mean age $25.4 \pm 5.9$ SD) and ten older adults (seven men and three women, mean age $67.6 \pm 3.2$ ) participated in the study.
 All participants reported good health, with no history of neurological diseases, and normal or corrected-to-normal vision.
-An Edinburgh inventory was used to assess the handedness (Oldfield, 1971).
+An Edinburgh inventory was used to assess the handedness (Oldfield 1971).
 The study included only right-handed participants.
-Before any data collection procedures, a written informed consent was signed in agreement with the local ethical committee (1964).
+Before any data collection procedures, a written informed consent was signed in agreement with the local ethical committee (World Medical Association 1964).

-2.2.
 Experiment setup and procedures

 The subject was positioned on an adjustable chair with a backrest.
 An auto-racing restraint system was used to restrict trunk movement.
-An adjustable table with a visual stimulus presentation system was placed in front of the subject (Figure 1A.)
-Three pairs of light emitting diodes (LEDs) represented an upper target (UT), middle target (MT) and lower target (LT).
+An adjustable table with a visual stimulus presentation system was placed in front of the subject (Fig. 1A).
+Three pairs of light-emitting diodes (LEDs) represented an upper target (UT), middle target (MT) and lower target (LT).
 Both the LT and the UT were vertically separated 15 cm from the MT.
 The height and horizontal position of the MT were aligned to the right shoulder.
 The distance to the MT was set to 5 cm less than a fully extended reach to the MT.
 The starting position was marked on the table and in line with the targets, 3 cm lower than the LT, 15 cm from the target board.
 Subjects were asked to find a comfortable sitting position with right upper arm in vertical and adducted position and elbow flexed approximately 90 degrees.
-The forearm was prone with the hand resting on the table and the tip of index finger on the starting position.
+The forearm was prone with the hand resting on the table and the tip of the index finger on the starting position.
+The overall set-up was intended to represent something like the real-world task of reaching to stable objects on shelves above a countertop and offer a minimum level of complexity regarding number of reach targets with variable vertical height.
+Besides the trunk restraint, there were no limitations on upper extremity movement.